 Urban Indian Experiences

-The land near Creighton University in North Omaha, close to where Interstate 480 is located today, was one of the neighborhoods where many of the Omaha moved during this relocation era.
-This area was called Jefferson Square and can be seen in the photo above.
+The land near Creighton University in North Omaha, close to where Interstate 480 is located today, was one of the neighborhoods where many of the Omaha tribe moved during this relocation era.
+This area was called Jefferson Square and can be seen in the photo.
 The expansion of Creighton University during the 1960s slowly took over this neighborhood and forced the Native American community to continuously move around Omaha looking for new homes.
 This kind of dislocation was common for many urban Indian communities around the country.
-Today, the Omaha are settled in many areas across Nebraska, including the reservation near Macy, Nebraska, and the city of Omaha.
+In 2016, the Omaha are settled in many areas across Nebraska, including the reservation near Macy, Nebraska, and the city of Omaha.

 "What I liked about MIHV is mainly learning about the past of my surroundings.
 Now, I don’t just see normal streets and old buildings, but a historic community growing with success."